 Can I have laser eye surgery if I have astigmatism?

 If you have astigmatism and want to be free from glasses and contact lenses, I have some good news for you.
-Refractive surgery, a type of laser eye procedure, can treat astigmatism and correct other common vision issues like short-sightedness (myopia) and long-sightedness (hyperopia) that cause blurry vision.
+Refractive surgery, a type of laser eye procedure, can treat astigmatism and correct other common vision problems like short-sightedness (myopia) and long-sightedness (hyperopia) that cause blurry vision.

 Understanding astigmatism